jcincotta22/boston-neighborhood-reviews/README.md

 bundle && rails generate devise:install && rails generate devise:views
 For a comprehensive guide to devise, https://github.com/plataformatec/devise

 An email client will also need to be set up.
-We recommend using Action Mailer.
+We recommend using SendGrid (production) (mailcatcher is for local) (EMAIL CLIENT).
+When checking if mail on local is sent out, in terminal start up mailcatcher: mailcatcher

 To work with the app locally, you'll want to start a rails server with this command in the terminal: rails s